<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 • Modified Reactive Strength Index (mRSI) (Jump height/Time to Takeoff)

-Have any questions about how you should setup readiness for your athletes?
+Have any questions about how you should set up readiness for your athletes?
 Reach out to Drake at drake@hawkindynamics.com.

 COMMENTS